tohyuting/tp/docs/DeveloperGuide.md

 The user does this by executing the `update ct/w n/Jurong Warehouse pd/Panadol q/50 t/fever` command.
 The input string will then be passed to the `UpdateCommandParser`.

 Step 2.
-By matching the prefixes provided, `UpdateCommandParser#parse` then attempts to create new instances of `Name` for the supplier/warehouse and the product, and a new `UpdateProductDescriptor` with the provided quantity and tags, if any.
-An exception will be thrown if any of the arguments are invalid, or if the type and names of the supplier/warehouse and product are not supplied, where an error message will be presented on the GUI.
+By matching the prefixes provided, `UpdateCommandParser#parse` then attempts to create new instances of `Index` for the supplier/warehouse and a new `Name` for the product.
+A new `UpdateProductDescriptor` will then be created with the provided quantity and tags, if any.
+An exception will be thrown if any of the arguments are invalid, or if the type and names of the supplier/warehouse and product are not supplied.
+If so, an error message will be presented on the GUI.
-After which, it will create an `UpdateCommand` with the `Type`, warehouse/supplier and product's `Name`, and the `UpdateProductDescriptor`.
+Otherwise, the method will create an `UpdateCommand` with the `Type`, warehouse/supplier and product's `Name`, and the `UpdateProductDescriptor`.

 The following sequence diagram zooms in on how the `UpdateCommand#execute` is implemented:
 ![Update Product Command Execution Sequence Diagram](images/UpdateCommandExecutionSequenceDiagram.png)